Introduction

 Choose the scenario that matches your security requirements, licensing investment, and operational maturity.
 There’s no single “right” answer — but there are several combinations that simply don’t work, and now you know which ones they are.

-Tested and validated in lab and production environments, May 2026.
-Based on Microsoft Learn documentation and hands-on deployment experience.
+Tested and validated in lab and production environments, May 2026. hands-on deployment experience.